Hell is Us: Designed Different (Review)

 Overview

 In a year that is stacked and diverse as 2025 has been, we've officially kicked off the final big stint that closes out the year with new games fighting for your time and attention, and amidst the imminent release of the nuclear release that was Hollow Knight Silksong, came many other releases.
-One of which was Hell is Us, an action game that taps into the puzzle and problem solving that feels remincist of something you'd find in an old Resident Evil.
-It is a game that has it's flaws, but despite those flaws gets many things right, that you can't really find any games doing in quite the same way.
+One of which was Hell is Us, an action game that taps into the puzzle and problem-solving that feels reminiscent of something you'd find in an old Resident Evil.
+It has flaws, but despite those flaws, it gets many things right, which you can't really find in any other game quite the same way.

 Story

-I'm going to kick things off by talking about the narrative for Hell is Us, which is decent for the most part, following our protagonist, Remi who is under an interrogation by a strange suited figure.
-The story plays back through the events of Remi's journey, as he explores the world of Haedea exploring and trying to put an end to the ongoing war and turmoil that has been plaguing the land.
-The narrative begins with a lot of momentum, but it is one of these stories that does start to meander around the middle of the second act, and the writing does feel hit or miss at time with some dialog that does feel like something you' find in a
+I'm going to kick things off by talking about the narrative for Hell is Us, which is decent for the most part, following our protagonist, Remi, who is under interrogation by a strange-suited figure.
+The story unfolds through the events of Remi's journey as he explores the world of Haedea, seeking to end the ongoing war and turmoil plaguing the land.
+The narrative begins with a lot of momentum, but it is one of those stories that starts to meander around the middle of the second act, and the writing does feel hit or miss at times, with some dialogue that does feel like something you'd find in a schlocky action game of the late 2000s or early 2010s.

-But that being said there are a lot of strong moments that come from the way the world of Haedea is built, the different characters that you meet who represent each side.
-The types of people you meet and the way that this conflict is depicted does feel confronting and bleak in a way that I feel adds to the gravitas of the situation you are in.
+But that being said, there are a lot of strong moments that come from the way the world of Haedea is built, the different characters that you meet who represent each side.
+The types of people you meet and the way that this conflict is depicted feel confronting and bleak in a way that adds to the gravitas of the situation you are in.There is a good sense of mystery around the story of Hell is Us, and I did walk out satisfied in some areas; I did feel I wanted a little more.
+But the interplay between gameplay and how the game tells its story through its environments and characters is where the game's narrative is at its strongest.

 Gameplay